-These condensed interim consolidated financial statements were authorized for issuance by the Board of Directors of the Company on December 19, 2023.
+These condensed interim consolidated financial statements were authorized for issuance by the Board of Directors of the Company on March 26, 2024.

-b) Basis consolidation and preparation
+b) Basis of consolidation and preparation

-These condensed interim consolidated financial statements are presented in Canadian dollars.
+These condensed interim consolidated financial statements are presented in Canadian dollars and is the functional currency of the Company.
 The condensed interim consolidated financial statements are prepared on the historical cost basis except for certain financial instruments that are measured on the fair value basis.

-These condensed interim consolidated financial statements include the accounts of CanAlaska and its wholly owned subsidiaries, CanAlaska West McArthur Uranium Ltd. and Core Nickel Corp. ("Core Nickel"), B.C. companies.
+These condensed interim consolidated financial statements include the accounts of CanAlaska and its wholly owned subsidiaries, CanAlaska West McArthur Uranium Ltd.